fin123.dev

 The modal is a delayed Run confirmation: saved version, selected Scenario, and execution time.
 Unsaved changes are not included.

-• Uses selected scenario_ids.
+• Uses selected Scenarios and company contexts.

 • Executes approved AI-assisted Formula definitions only.